-- Efficient weight management aid.
+- Efficient weight management aid

 Quinoa is close to the best of grains when it comes to fiber content.
 A cup of cooked seeds contains about 25 grams of dietary fiber, which can help normalize your digestion and metabolism to help enhance your weight management program.

-- Boost of easily digestible proteins.
+- Boost of easily digestible proteins

 Many people wonder if quinoa is a carb, but it’s really not.
 It contains both carbohydrates and proteins, the latter of which is definitely more important.
 Quinoa is a complete protein, so it has all the essential amino acids the body needs.

-- Influx of potent antioxidants.
+- An influx of potent antioxidants

 Quinoa seeds contain lots of flavonoids, plant-antioxidants that improve your wellbeing on many levels, benefiting not only your general health but beauty as well.

-Quinoa: Recipes & Storage Tips
+Quinoa: Usage & Storage Tips

 Cooking quinoa is as easy as any grain, you just soak it and cook until the seeds are soft.
 Once cooked, you can use it to make fantastic salads, crumbles, and even baked goods.
 Quinoa soup can be delicious as well.